AMReX-Astro/MAESTROeX/sphinx_docs/source/visualization.rst

 parameter ``small_plot_vars``.
 This should be a (space-separated) list of the parameter names to be included in the plot file.

-Note that if both normal plots and small plots are enabled, normal plots will have priority.
-For example, if ``plot_int = 50`` and ``small_plot_int = 10``, normal plots will be produced every 50 timesteps, and small plots will be produced every 10 timesteps *excluding* the 50th timesteps when a normal plot is produced instead.

 Visualizing with Amrvis
 =======================